By Peter Schulte

 In addition to lectures, each participant engages in an on-line learning decision-making experience that maps out consequences of choices on the topics covered under the six topics.
 At the end of the Program, participants are awarded a Certificate of Completion by Columbia Water Center, Columbia University.

 The complexity of today’s water challenges requires a holistic approach empowered by a deep understanding of water risks, as well as effective techniques and tools to address these challenges.
 If you’re at all interested in getting the skills to understand and address the world’s water challenges from a business perspective, I highly encourage you to explore this great opportunity.
-There are no perquisites to join.
+There are no prerequisites to join.

 Visit this page for more information.